Welcome, New Patients!

 Yes we can!
-We have recently launched our own in-house Direct Primary Care Membership Plan to accommodate patients who do not have insurance.
+We have recently launched our in-house Direct Primary Care Membership Plan to accommodate patients who do not have insurance.
 Our program is also great for those who may be interested in dropping the standard insurance model in favor of a direct care approach.
 For more information and to sign up, click below.

 Do you take my insurance plan?

 We are in network with most major dental PPO plans and are also able to accept most other insurances policies as out-of-network providers.
 We are unable to accept any HMO plans at this time.
-We are not currently accepting new patients with Medicaid (MCNA/Idaho Smiles) insurance for children or adults, however, this status is subject to change.
+We are currently accepting new patients with Medicaid (MCNA/Idaho Smiles) insurance for children or adults, however, this status is subject to change.
 Please contact our office at 208-228-5499 to find out if we accept your insurance plan.

 Do you offer payment plans?

 Unfortunately, we are no longer able to offer payment plans.
 Payment for services rendered is due in full on the date of service.

 Do you offer sedation?

 At our office, we use local anesthetic to make areas of your mouth numb during procedures.
 We are not able to offer general anesthesia (going to sleep) or nitrous oxide treatments (laughing gas) at this time.

 Are you a holistic practice?

 We are not an official holistic practice, but we do have some holistic tendencies.
 For example, we do not use dental amalgam for fillings and we offer fluoride-free options.
 We feel it is important to allow for and respect patients' choices whenever possible regarding their own oral health.